PEDAGOGY AND AUTO-PEDAGOGY

 For the typical cello student, there is however often an unfortunate imbalance in the relative importance given to technique and musicality, in favour of the musicality side.
 It is a great shame if a cello teacher spends so much time teaching “interpretation and musicality” that the student doesn’t really learn how to play the cello well, because while we can learn musicality from a huge range of sources, we are almost totally and uniquely dependent on our cello teacher in order to learn how to play the cello well.
 Very often a teacher will dedicate much more time and energy to the interpretative aspects of the cello repertoire than to solving the specific cellistic difficulties that we find in that repertoire.
 It is often as though technical progress is considered to be just a side-benefit that will occur automatically when we play musically and learn new repertoire.
 This might work for highly talented players, but for the normal cellist it is a recipe for guaranteed pain and frustration, because no amount of musicality can make up for unsolved technical problems!

 In fact, it would probably be healthier if we considered the relationship between technique and musicality in the exact opposite way: that in fact, it is a good technique that allows us the wonderful side-benefit of being able to play more musically, because with a good technique, the repertoire becomes easy, which allows us to now play exactly as we want to.
 Seen in this way, our approach to learning and practising the cello repertoire changes.
-Now, instead of starting at the beginning of a piece and working our way towards the end (as we would if we were reading a story/book etc), we start with the most difficult passages, then we work on the slightly less difficult parts, and finally the easiest bits.
+Now, instead of starting at the beginning of a piece and working our way towards the end (as we would if we were reading a story/book etc), we start with the most difficult passages, and then we work on the slightly less difficult parts, and finally on the easiest bits.

 The wonderful italian cellist Enrico Dindo has a very useful idea with respect to the separation (and ultimate fusion) of technique and musicality.
 When we start to learn a new piece of music, he encourages us to consider these two areas as being in two entirely separate “rooms”.
 In one “room”, we work on the piece, at the cello, in a purely “technical” way (without any consideration of the musical aspects).
 In another “room” – without the cello, but with the score, historical information, our singing voice, recordings etc. – we work on the musical and interpretative aspects.
 As we gradually get to know the piece better, these two separate rooms become more and more connected until ultimately they fuse into one large room in which a competent execution is combined with a well-thought-out interpretation.